cafana/CAFAnaCore/README.md

 $ make install
 ```

-## How to build and and test your changes
+## How to build and and test your changes locally

 - `export QUALIFIER=e19:prof` or `e17:debug`, etc
 - `jenkins/jenkins_build.sh` (or paste parts of it into your terminal)